-where $\beta=2q-1$ and $\gamma = (d-\sqrt{d})/(d-1)$, then $\rho$ cannot be generated in an LOSR quantum network with bipartite sources. \end{thm} Clearly, increasing $q$ makes the above bound tighter, which means that we can exclude more states in the vicinity of $\ket{G}$ if $q$ is low.
+where $\beta=2q-1$ and $\gamma = (d-\sqrt{d})/(d-1)$, then $\rho$ cannot be generated in a LOSR network with bipartite sources. \end{thm} Clearly, increasing $q$ increases the value of the expression on the right side of the inequality.
+Therefore, to maximize the number of states covered by the above theorem, it is beneficial to take the smallest $q$ possible.
 As an example, let us consider the graph state corresponding to the graph presented on Fig. \ref{fig_graph}.
 Here $q=1$, $d=3$, and so \eqref{eq_fid_main} simplifies to $F(\rho, \ket{G})>0.952$.
 Interestingly, the bound \eqref{eq_fid_main} can be relaxed by increasing $d$; in the limit $d\rightarrow \infty$ for $q=1$ we obtain $F(\rho, \ket{G})>0.905$.